jeanhaley32/BlizApp/readme.md

 This application needs to do several things.
 - Host a Web Server that returns a formatted website with `ten` ID-sorted Hearthstone cards.
     - Handle Get requests for `/`
-    - Host an API secret used for communication with the Heartstone API
+    - Using a `secret` and `Client ID`, maintain an `API Key` with a halflife of `24` hours.
-    - Obtain a `deck` of `ten cards`` that meet the criteria listed above
+    - Obtain a `deck` of `ten cards` that meet the criteria listed in the `criteria` section above.
-    - Generate an HTML + CSS `View` of these cards, sorting them by Card ID
+    - Generate a web view of these cards, sorting them by Card ID
         - Each `Card` must display the card's `image`, `Name`, `Type`, `Rarity`, `Set`, and `Class`
     - Pass this HTML and CSS code to the user.